 Not unlike wine, a day without metaphor is like a day without sunshine.
 Well suck it up, princess!
 Blind people have no choice but to go on a blind date.
 Deaf people can hear no evil.
 What can I call my sense of humour now that it can’t be black?
 People with upper spine injuries have no choice about having been rendered insensitive.
 How do you think it feels [sic] to be reminded of their exclusion from the conversation by your insensitive [sic] metaphors?!

 In Atlas Shrugged Ayn Rand made mock of a writer who prided himself on a novel devoid of the letter e.
 I’m thinking of rewriting all my blog entires avoiding any and all of the above-mentioned micro-offences, and daring anyone to mock me for it.
-Certainly making others feeling included incurs a cost.
+Certainly making others feel included incurs a cost.
 But it’s a cost we should all be willing to pay.
 If you’re not you’re just being insensitive [sic].

 Wait a minute.
 People who live in glass houses shouldn’t throw stones?
 Why would we say this if neither should people who live in houses not made of glass?
 So how do glass-housed people feel [sic] being singled out this way?
 Dammit, now I have to rewrite this entry too.